stritzinger/ro2erl_bridge/doc/design.md

    - Limits can be set dynamically at runtime
    - When a topic exceeds its bandwidth limit, messages are dropped
    - Limits can be removed by setting to `infinity`
+   - Limits can be managed locally or remotely by the hub

 3. **Topic Filtering:**
    - Topics can be marked as filterable or non-filterable